krasimir/riew/README.md

 r.mount();
 ```

 This example prints out an object `{ message: "Hey Steve, how are you?" }`.
 As we know from the previous section, `B` routine waits till it receives the message formatted by routine `A`.
-It sends it to the `view` function by using the `render` helper.
-This code sample illustrates the core concept behind this library - keep the view pure and distribute the business logic across routines.
+It sends it to the `view` function by using the `render` function.
+This code sample illustrates one of the core concept behind this library - keep the view pure and distribute the business logic across routines.

 We may directly send a channel to the `render` function and whatever we `put` inside will reach the view.
 For example: